-- Courses transferred from another regionally accredited institution to one of the Maricopa Community Colleges will be evaluated by the college for inclusion in the AGEC-A or Associate in Arts, Fine Arts Theatre Degree. - Courses and their modular equivalents will satisfy AGEC-A and Associate in Arts, Fine Arts Theatre requirements. - If a course is cross-referenced with one or more other courses, then only one of the cross-referenced courses will be accepted to meet requirements.
+- Courses transferred from another regionally accredited institution to one of the Maricopa Community Colleges will be evaluated by the college for inclusion in the AGEC-A or Associate in Arts, Fine Arts - Theatre Degree. - Courses and their modular equivalents will satisfy AGEC-A and Associate in Arts, Fine Arts - Theatre requirements. - If a course is cross-referenced with one or more other courses, then only one of the cross-referenced courses will be accepted to meet requirements. - Courses completed at one of the Maricopa Community Colleges to satisfy Common Courses must be transferable as elective or better to the universities that have the shared majors listed on a Common Course Matrix.
+A shared major is a university degree program that has similar academic preparation to one or more degree programs at other Arizona public universities as listed on the Common Course Matrices.
+For appropriate course selection, students should consult with an advisor.